techartorg/mTasks/README.md

 Scheduling
 ----------

 The `spawn` function adds a callable to the mTasks system, starting it immediately (see `tick()`, below).
-You can also queue up functions to to run when other functions complete.
+You can also queue up functions to to run when other functions complete by using `defer_spawn()` -- which creates a task without running it -- and `join()`, which like a traditional thread join, waits for one task to finish before starting another.
 For example:

     def hello():
         print "hello"